shineyruan/shineyruan.github.io/content/posts/introduction/index.md

 categories: ["Basic"]
 ---

 Welcome to my personal website!
-I am a first-year robotics master's student at the University of Pennsylvania.
+I am a second-year robotics master's student at the University of Pennsylvania.
 Prior to Penn, I received my B.S. degree in computer science engineering (CSE) at the University of Michigan, with a second B.S. degree in electrical and computer engineering (ECE) at Shanghai Jiao Tong University.

 <!-- more -->